ProggersValentino/QUT_MGB235/Writerside/topics/Week-7.md

 -	Demand management
 -	Product management

-## Supply Chain Management (SCM)
+## Supply Chain Management (SCM) {id="SCM_id"}
 - The strategic coordination of business functions within a business organization and throughout its supply chain for the purpose of integrating supply and demand management (Stevenson, 2021)

 - Managing flow of information through supply chain in order to attain the level of synchronization that will make it more responsive to customer needs while lowering costs
 -	Keys to effective SCM
 -	information
 -	communication